No conviction for Negligent Driving

 The Sydney nurse was charged with two offences, one of which was Negligent driving occasioning grievous bodily harm after she failed to stop at a main road and see an approaching cyclist, resulting in her colliding her vehicle with the man.
 The cyclist sustained injuries including leg fractures and one which required a rod be placed in his hip which was reported to be as a result of the incident.
 However, it was later found that some of the man’s injuries aggravated by a prior incident not relating to the collision in question.

-Criminal lawyer Our solicitor of Australian Criminal Law Group represented the woman, appearing in Manly Court earlier this month where he presented evidence that convinced the court to impose a Conditional Release Order with no conviction (section 10).
+Criminal lawyer Steven Mercael of Australian Criminal Law Group represented the woman, appearing in Manly Court earlier this month where he presented evidence that convinced the court to impose a Conditional Release Order with no conviction (section 10).
 This included documents relating to the medical history of the defendant’s mother who was in the nurse’s care at the time as well as the impact a conviction would have on the defendants nursing career, including her ability to continue to adequately care for her sick mother.

 It also included strong subjective material showing the court that the defendant was of good character and the importance of her role caring for the most vulnerable in her community.
 Mr Mercael went further and called direct evidence from his client under oath in court.
 This a practice normally seen in higher courts, however, Steven made a decision to take this same approach in the local court.